Schuster-j/maneuverRecognition/README.md

-For this demonstration of the package the accelerometer and gyroscope variables as well as the GPS speed and the road type will be used to predict the maneuver type.
+For this demonstration the accelerometer and gyroscope variables as well as the GPS speed and the road type will be used to predict the maneuver type.
 Although the road type was also manually labeled it can be used since the road type of new driving data could be accessed by matching the GPS coordinates with publicly available road data.
 In order to use the categorical variable road type it will first be converted into dummy variables.
 To prevent mixing the data of the three different persons when executing a rolling windowing function in the preprocessing the data of the three persons will be split and recombined afterwards.

 ```python